This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- Preheat oven to 425 degrees and line a baking sheet with parchment paper.
+- Preheat oven to 425F and line a baking sheet with parchment paper.

-- In a small bowl, combine parmesan cheese, garlic powder, and salt.
+- In a small bowl, combine Parmesan cheese, garlic powder, and salt.

 - Bake for 12-15 minutes, until the Parmesan has browned and the green beans are crispy.